cgillinger/StationWeather/README.md

 ## Privacy

-This extension only communicates with the Netatmo API.
+This extension only communicates with the weather station API.
 Your API credentials are stored locally in your browser's secure storage and are never sent to any third-party servers.

 ## Attribution